Skip to main content

 Getting Started with Supabase Automations

 Certifier Automations is a simple 2-step “trigger → action” system that issues credentials the moment your data arrives.
-With Supabase automations, you have two main options:

 How Supabase Automations Work